Part A helps cover inpatient hospital stays, home health care, skilled nursing facility and hospice care.

 If you are not yet getting Social Security benefits, you need to enroll in Medicare.

 Medicare has neither reviewed nor endorsed this information.
-Not connected with or endorsed by the US government or the federal Medicare program.
+Not connected with or endorsed by the federal Medicare program.

 © SeniorsHealth.com | All Rights Reserved | Privacy Policy